-PostgresCluster.spec.instances[index].topologySpreadConstraints[index].labelSelector.matchExpressions[index] Parent operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.
+PostgresCluster.spec.instances[index].topologySpreadConstraints[index].labelSelector.matchExpressions[index] Parent recquire key string key is the label key that the selector applies to.

 A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.